 Cognitive context-dependent memory is based on the cognitive state you're in when you learn and remember.
 While there may be other cognitive states that are significant, the two main states that have been studied are language and motivational state.

 When people who speak more than one language learn something in one of those languages, they recall it best in that same language.
-As for motivation, when you're thinking of achievement, you're more likely to recall words you learn at that time.
+As for motivation, when you're thinking of achievement, you're more likely to recall words and information that you learned at that time.

 Mood can also have a dramatic effect on your memory.
 Scientists call this phenomenon mood-dependent or mood-congruent memory.
-In mood-congruent memory, you recall things that happened more easily if you were in the same mood when they happened as they are when you try to remember them.
+In mood-congruent memory, you recall things that happened more easily if you are in the same mood as you were when they happened.
 Thus, if you want to remember something that happened when you were in a bad mood, you'll likely have more success if you go through the mental processes that led to that bad mood.

 It's wonderful to have a good memory most of the time.
-However, there are times when the memory of something traumatic or disastrous is more of a curse than a blessing.
+However, there are times when the memory of something traumatic or unpleasant can seem more of a curse than a blessing.
 Sometimes, we just want to forget.
 Sometimes, it's even healthy to forget, or at least for us to work through things and then allow them to pass and fade.

 Context-dependent extinction is a process of disconnecting the memory from the environmental cues.
 So, for example, if a soldier had a traumatic experience in a jungle setting, those memories may be very vivid whenever they're in that type of natural setting.
 If they have to live or work in such a setting, they may suffer from PTSD until they can train themselves to dissociate the war trauma memory from the physical cues in their environment.